-BREKO has published a report on the broadband status in Germany, which reveals the fact that majority of the fiber-optic deployments are done by its members.
-The Broadband Operators’ Association’s 5th edition of its Broadband Compass report focusses on fiber-optic network roll-outs.
+BREKO has published a report on the broadband status in Germany, which reveals the fact that the majority of the fiber-optic deployments are done by its members.
+The Broadband Operators’ Association’s 5th edition of its Broadband Compass report focuses on fiber-optic network roll-outs.
 BREKO says that over 80 percent of fiber-optic (Fiber-to –the-building/business or Fiber-to-the-home) network roll-out in German is currently being undertaken by alternative network operators, not by Deutsche Telekom.

 The Bundesverband Breitbandkommunikation e.
 V. (BREKO) claims the majority of all landline competitors of Deutsche Telekom AG.
 The members of BREKO sell products based on proprietary infrastructure.
-In addition to telephone and internet services the companies offer Internet Protocol Television (IPTV) and premium rate service.
+In addition to telephone and internet services, the companies offer Internet Protocol Television (IPTV) and premium rate service.

 BREKO was founded in 1999 as an organization for alternative local exchange carriers.
 The organization has more than 220 members as of now.
 BREKO carrier members consist of city and regional carriers as well as municipal utilities.
 These members are engaged in providing highly efficient optical fiber access to urban as well as rural areas in Germany.
 Rural areas are termed as “Blank spots by BREKO since carriers generally do not prefer to deploy fiber-optic access networks to such areas fearing low subscription rate.”